rinikerlab/irsa/README.md

 ## Tutorial
 The files for this tutorial can be found in the folder example.
 As a conformer sampler, we will use RDKit, and for the quantum mechanical frequency computations, we will use orca 4.2.0, since both programs are free of charge.
 Any other QM program (e.g. Gaussian) or conformer sampler (e.g. Omega) can also be used.
+Python scripts to sample conformers with RDKit and with Omega are available in the Toolbox.
+Scripts for converting orca and gaussian output files to the necessary pickle files are also available.

 ## First Considerations
-For rigid and semi rigid compounds, the usage of the alignment algorithm should be straight-forward, and should give satisfactory results.
-The results depend on the level of theory on which the quantum mechanical computations will be performed, and we can usually recommend BP86 functional with a triple zeta basis set (e.g. def2-tzvp, or cc-pVTZ) and a dispersion correction (e.g. Grimme's Dispersion correction with Becke Johnson damping, D3BJ).
+For rigid and semi rigid compounds, the usage of the alignment algorithm should be straight-forward.
+From the experimental side, we can recommend to perform GC-IR experiments to remove the influence from the solvent, which often interacts with the solute.
+If this is not possible, or if the GC-IR spectrum is very noisy, IR/VCD experiments can be performed in solvent.
+Here, it is often desirable to try different solvents (Chloroform, DMSO).
+From the computational side, the results depend on the level of theory on which the quantum mechanical computations will be performed, and we can usually recommend the BP86 functional with the cc-pVTZ functional.
+This combination is known to give a favourable error cancellation.
+However, the basis set is quite expensive, and if the computational cost is a limiting factor, changing the basis set to def2-tzvp or def2-SVP might be considered.
 The most demanding step in the alignment procedure is the computation of the frequency spectra, since it requires the computation of the hessian matrix.
 For flexible compounds, this cost can quickly get quite demanding.
-To reduce the cost for flexible compounds, we thus recommend to lower the quality of the basis set (e.g. to def2-SVP).
 Obviously, this reduces the quality of the final spectrum obtained.
 The first example we are going to discuss is the rigid compound Fenchone, others examples follow.

 ## Generation of 3D Coordinates
 Fenchone has two stereocenters, however, only one diastereomer makes chemically sence.
 The smile string is: